braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/developer_console/event_user_log_tab.md

 * Campaign Events
 * Response Data

-Click the “Raw Data” button to show the raw `JSON` data for that specific log.
+Click the **Raw Data** button to show the raw JSON data for that specific log.

 ![Raw logs][10]

-Event User Logs will remain in the dashboard for thirty (30) days after they are logged.
+Event User Logs will remain in the dashboard for 30 days after they are logged.

 [10]: {% image_buster /assets/img_archive/rawlogs.png %}